arrobalytics/django-ledger/README.md

 python manage.py runserver
 ```

-# How To Set Up Django Ledger for Development
+# How To Set Up Django Ledger for Development using Docker

 1. Navigate to your projects directory.